ttulka/java-samples/ddd-ecommerce-example/README.md

 As shown in the previous section, the code is structured by the domain together with packages for technical concerns (`jdbc`, `rest`, `web`, etc.).

-Such a packaging is the first step for a further modularization.
+Such a packaging style is the first step for a further modularization.

 The semantic of a package is following: `company.product.domain.aggregate.impl`, where `aggregate` and `impl` are optional.
 Full example: `com.ttulka.ecommerce.billing.payment.jdbc`.

-#### Assembling
+### Assembling

-To show that the Monolith architectural pattern is not equal to the Big ball of mud, a modular monolithic architecture was chosen as the start point.
+To show that the Monolith architectural pattern is not equal to the Big Ball Of Mud, a modular monolithic architecture was chosen as the start point.

-The services can be further cut into separate modules (eg. Maven artifacts) by features:
+The services can be further cut into separate modules (eg. Maven artifacts) by feature:
 ```
-com.ttulka.samples.ecommerce:ecommerce-application
+com.ttulka.ecommerce:ecommerce-application
-com.ttulka.samples.ecommerce:billing-service
+com.ttulka.ecommerce:billing-service
-com.ttulka.samples.ecommerce:sales-service
+com.ttulka.ecommerce:sales-service
-com.ttulka.samples.ecommerce:shipping-service
+com.ttulka.ecommerce:shipping-service
-com.ttulka.samples.ecommerce:warehouse-service
+com.ttulka.ecommerce:warehouse-service
 ```

 Or by [component](https://blog.ttulka.com/package-by-component-with-clean-modules-in-java):
 ```
-com.ttulka.samples.ecommerce:billing-domain
+com.ttulka.ecommerce:billing-domain
-com.ttulka.samples.ecommerce:billing-jdbc
+com.ttulka.ecommerce:billing-jdbc
-com.ttulka.samples.ecommerce:billing-rest
+com.ttulka.ecommerce:billing-rest
-com.ttulka.samples.ecommerce:billing-events
+com.ttulka.ecommerce:billing-events
-com.ttulka.samples.ecommerce:billing-listeners
+com.ttulka.ecommerce:billing-listeners
 ```

 In detail:
 ```
-com.ttulka.samples.ecommerce:billing-domain
+com.ttulka.ecommerce:billing-domain
     ecommerce.billing
         payment
             Payment